 We are Rubyists!
 We love Ruby on Rails simplicity, elegance, and cleanliness.
-While we believe that methodologies are language-agnostic, Ruby and Ruby on Rails help us follow Agile Development practices.
+While we believe that methodologies are language-agnostic, Ruby and Rails help us follow Agile Development practices.
 That's the reason why we have chosen tools that let us move quickly through each development stage: building, integrating, testing & releasing.

 At MarsBased, we take testing very seriously.
 We know that our clients might require changes over time, and introduce improvements to their apps.
 The only way we can ensure delivering these changes without breaking the entire codebase of the project is through testing.
 Test, test, test and then some.